hku-mars/ikd-Tree/README.md

 ## FAST-LIO
 **FAST-LIO** (Fast LiDAR-Inertial Odometry) is a computationally efficient and robust LiDAR-inertial odometry package.
 It fuses LiDAR feature points with IMU data using a tightly-coupled iterated extended Kalman filter to allow robust navigation in fast-motion, noisy or cluttered environments where degeneration occurs.
-To lower the computation load in the presence of large number of measurements, we present a new formula to compute the Kalman gain.
-The new formula has computation load depending on the state dimension instead of the measurement dimension.
-The proposed method and its implementation are tested in various indoor and outdoor environments.
 Our package address many key issues:
-1. Real-time tightly-coupled LiDAR-IMU Odometry and mapping;
+1. Fast iterated Kalman filter for odometry optimization;
-2. Can be automaticaly initialized at most steady environments;
+2. Automaticaly initialized at most steady environments;
+3. Parallel KD-Tree Search to decrease the computation;
+4. Robust feature extraction;
-3. Robust feature extraction and surpports for different FOV.
+5. Surpports for different FOV.

 To know more about the details, please refer to our related paper:)